oberhamsi/ringo-webtutorial/mds/store_storeinstance.md

 Configuring a Store
 -----------------

 By convention you should put all model code into `model.js`.
 Create that file now in your demoblog folder.
 We will put all data describing the models as well as any model behaviour into that module.
+For bigger apps you might want to consider a `model/` directory where each model gets its own module.
+For this tutorial a single `model.js` will do.

 We import the `config` module to get access to the store instance we setup earlier.
 The filestore, like every store, has the function `defineEntity()` which allows us to, well, define entities that can be put into or retrieved from the store.
 How many arguments and what kind of arguments `defineEntity()` accepts depends on the store implementation.
 The filestore only requires one argument: the name of the entity.